- Massachusetts Civic Learning Coalition Applauds Governor Baker for Enacting the Country’s Most Comprehensive Civic Education Law

 Civic education and civil discourse are at the very core of the League’s work.
 An active and informed citizenry is the foundation of a well-functioning democracy, and the League devotes much of its activity to ensuring that citizens have access to the information, skills, and resources to play an active role in their government.

-The League of Women Voters of Massachusetts Citizen Education Fund currently provides programs, publications and forums on major public policy issues and disseminates information and training that help citizens of Massachusetts to thoughtfully engaged in the democratic process.
+Additionally, the League of Women Voters of Massachusetts Citizen Education Fund provides programs, publications and forums on major public policy issues and disseminates information and training that help all citizens of Massachusetts to thoughtfully engaged in the democratic process.
 More information about the fund and its programs is available on the Citizen Education Fund page.